Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 6 hrs/week9 months

-Different 200 hr yoga teacher training course formats
+4 different yoga teacher training course formats

-A 200-hour online yoga certificate course is offered in a few different structures:
+A 200-hour online yoga certificate course is offered in a few different structures.

-1. Totally self-paced
+1. Totally self-paced certification training

-For this type of online yoga teacher training you are given login credentials to the course and you move through the learning modules completely at your own pace.
+For this type of online yoga teacher training, you are given login credentials to the course, and you move through the learning modules completely at your own pace.

 • Price: $ Self-paced online yoga teacher trainings are typically the most affordable yoga teacher training option because they cost the least amount for the yoga schools to conduct and operate.